Gary W. Cole, MD, FAAD

 - Find a local Dermatologist in your town

-- Freckles are usually are flat small tan or light-brown spots on sun-exposed skin.
+- Freckles are flat small tan or light-brown spots on sun-exposed skin.

-- Freckles themselves are quite harmless and rarely develop into skin cancer.
+- Common freckles themselves are quite harmless and never develop into skin cancer.

 - Most freckles are produced by exposure to ultraviolet light.

-- Unusual freckles may become malignant skin cancer.
+- Unusual-appearing freckles may become malignant skin cancer.

-- Uncertain colored or pigmented spots should be examined by your physician or dermatologist.
+- Uncertain colored or pigmented spots should be examined by your dermatologist.

-- Effective treatments are available to help lighten or eliminate bothersome freckles.
+- Treatments are available to help lighten or eliminate bothersome freckles.

 What are freckles?